nsrau/azure-docs.it-it/articles/logic-apps/logic-apps-enterprise-integration-b2b-list-errors-solutions.md

 **Descrizione errore**: intestazioni AS2 non valide.
 Una delle intestazioni "AS2-To" o "AS2-From" è vuota.

-**Azione dell'utente**: è stato ricevuto un messaggio AS2 che non contiene le intestazioni AS2-From o AS2-To o both.
+**Azione dell'utente**: è stato ricevuto un messaggio AS2 che non contiene il AS2-From o AS2-To o entrambe le intestazioni.
 Controllare le intestazioni AS2-From e AS2-To del messaggio AS2 e correggerle in base alla configurazione dell'accordo.

 ### <a name="missing-as2-message-body-and-headers"></a>Corpo e intestazioni del messaggio AS2 mancanti